kochab/simulatedannealing/README.md

 ```

 ## Usage
 You will need to implement the `SearchState<T>` interface.
-It defines only one method, `T step()`, which should return a randomly chosen deviation from the current state.
+It defines only one method, `T step()`, which should return a randomly chosen perturbation of the current state.
 Also, you will need to implement the `Problem<T>` interface, which initializes a state and evaluates the energey of states.

 You will need to choose a `Scheduler` implementation, which determines the speed and shape of the annealing process.
 We provide two built-in options, `LinearDecayScheduler` and `ExponentialDecayScheduler`.